Top 10 GraphQL Tools for 2020

 This network-style tab on Chrome where you can see network requests for GraphQL, allows developers to inspect queries and responses, thus monitoring and debugging those queries more easily.
 While this tool is a work in progress (it’s currently ironing out some kinks when it comes to GraphQL queries), Network is a potentially very handy tool for devs.

-Take advantage of GraphQL Editor's ready-to-use fake backend to visualise your schema.
+Take advantage of GraphQL Editor's ready-to-use fake backend to visualize your schema.
 Easily collaborate with others and create Team Schema Libraries.
-If you're looking for a way to visualise and validate your existing schema, then GraphQL Editor could be the right tool for you.
+If you're looking for a way to visualize and validate your existing schema, then GraphQL Editor could be the right tool for you.